BernhardEgger/SingularityAnacondaTensorflow/README.md

 # SingularityAnacondaTensorflow

-A simple Singularity container containing Anaconda3-5.2.0 (Python 3) and most recent tensorflow with GPU support
+A simple Singularity container containing Anaconda3-5.2.0 (Python 3) and most recent tensorflow with GPU support on an Ubuntu 14.04 (trusty)

-Howto use:
+How to use:

 * download `singularity.recipe` from this repository
 * install singularity e.g. by: `sudo apt-get install singularity-container` under ubuntu